-My December 2011 Photo of the Month is Orange Ghosts, an image made at the Temple Rock formation in Joshua Tree National Park.
+My December 2012 Photo of the Month is Moon Dog, a Christmas evening image made in Joshua Tree National Park.

 As always, thank you for reading, and I hope you enjoy the image.

 T.M.
 Schultze is a San Diego-based photographer, traveller, and writer.
 He writes, photographs, and draws things of the outdoors that have inspired humans for thousands of years.
 He co-authored the Photographer’s Guide to Joshua Tree Park which can be purchased here.